RHEcosystemAppEng/mcp-catalog-apps/mcp-registry/README.md

-# mcp-server-registry
+# mcp-registry

 ## Overview
-The `mcp-server-registry` is a FastAPI application designed to manage and interact with Kubernetes custom resources, specifically focusing on MCP servers.
+The `mcp-registry` is a FastAPI application designed to manage and interact with Kubernetes custom resources, specifically focusing on MCP servers.

 ## Features
 - List servers from the Kubernetes cluster.